All Products

 Step 2: Configure the cluster

-On the Cluster Configuration step, configure the cluster network, type, and scheduler.
+On the Cluster Configuration page, configure the cluster network, type, scheduler, and other settings.

 Parameter